Jan64X/solax-mon/README.md

 # solax-mon
-Solar monitoring with local JSON API using the Solar framework
+Solar monitoring with local JSON API using the Solax framework